Chandramukhi: Critical response

 Tamil magazine Ananda Vikatan said in its review, "Rajni's films normally revolve around him but in this case, Rajni is in a script which goes around several people ...
 Rajni as Vettaiyan is the highlight of the film ...
 After many years, Rajni has shown that he does not confine to his personality cage through this film." and gave the film 40 marks out of 100.
 The Sify reviewer wrote that Chandramukhi was simply "a remake of P. Vasu's Apthamitra from Kannada with some additional songs, fights and comedy scenes thrown in to further boost the superstar's image" but like Ulaganathan, commended the comedy scenes of Rajinikanth and Vadivelu, terming them the film's highlight.
 A. Ganesh Nadar of Rediff said the film would become "a certain hit" and,"[t]he star will be happy, his fans will be happy and producer Prabhu will giggle all the way to the bank".
+Screen wrote "The strength of the Rajnikant-starrer Chandramukhi is its screenplay.
+Director P Vasu has worked very diligently on the screenplay, especially in the second half.
+Initially, one wondered what Rajnikant would do in a film that is centered on the heroine.
+But Rajnikant’s charisma and screen presence in the film makes all the difference".

 V. Gangadhar of The Tribune wrote, "As in all Rajni films, Chandramukhi is a one-star attraction and Rajni plays to the gallery, There are no political messages in the film and that should come as some relief.
-With Nayan Tara and Jyotika in the female leads, there is plenty of glamour in the film.
+With Nayanthara and Jyothika in the female leads, there is plenty of glamour in the film.
 But the message is clear, King Rajni is back.
 His legion of fans can not ask for more."
 Karthiga Rukmanykanthan writing for Daily News Sri Lanka said, " ... the long anticipated delight Chandramukhi has made itself the box-office hit of the year".
 Grady Hendrix of Slate appreciated Rajinikanth's characterisation in the film, calling the character, Saravanan's ability to read minds "well-trained" before concluding, "Rajinikanth's movies are crammed with comedy, action, and musical numbers and they take great delight in kicking narrative logic in the face."

 Box office

 Chandramukhi was a box office success, selling 20 million tickets worldwide and earning ₹150 million in salary and profit share for Rajinikanth.
 The film's distributors made a 20 per cent profit over the ₹25 million for which they bought the rights to the film.
-Its 365th day was celebrated at Sivaji Ganesan's family-owned Shanthi Theatre in Chennai; the celebrations were organised by Life Insurance Corporation of India.

 The film's 804th day celebration function was held at Kamaraj Arangam in Chennai on 25 June 2007.
 The then Chief Minister of Tamil Nadu, M. Karunanidhi, director K. Balachander, film producer and owner of AVM Productions M. Saravanan, Kamal Haasan and Sridevi attended the function.
 Karunanidhi presented the "Shivaji" sword to the film's cast and crew, and awards were given to everyone involved in the film.